shortlink-org/shortlink/internal/services/bot/README.md

 #### Support command

-1. CRUD interface for work with link
+1. CRUD interface for work with a link